Back to: C#.NET Tutorials For Beginners and Professionals

 Output:

-If you look at the above code, you will see that the interface has a method i.e. DefaultMethod with implementation, and the implementer class in our example is AnyClass which has no idea about this default method.
-Now, Change the IDefaultInterfaceMethod to AnyClass while creating the instance inside the Main method as shown in the below code.
+As we discussed, AnyClass has no idea about the Default Implementation Interface Method.
+To prove this, Change the IDefaultInterfaceMethod to AnyClass while creating the instance of AnyClass inside the Main method as shown in the below code.

-Once you do the above changes, you will get a compile-time error CS1061: ‘AnyClass’ does not contain a definition for ‘DefaultMethod’, and no accessible extension method ‘DefaultMethod’ accepting a first argument of type ‘AnyClass’ could be found (are you missing a using directive or an assembly reference?) as shown in the below image
+Once you do the above changes, you will get a compile-time error CS1061: ‘AnyClass’ does not contain a definition for ‘DefaultMethod’, and no accessible extension method ‘DefaultMethod’ accepting a first argument of type ‘AnyClass’ could be found (are you missing a using directive or an assembly reference?) as shown in the below image.

-Now, an interface in C# is extended to accept modifiers such as protected, internal, public, and virtual.
+Now, an interface with C# 8 is extended to accept modifiers such as protected, internal, public, and virtual.
 By default, the default methods of an interface are virtual.
 If you want then you can also make them sealed and private by using the sealed or private modifier.
-Similarly, if you are not providing implementation to interface methods, then by default they are going to be abstract.
-For a better understanding of interface modifiers in C#, please have a look at the below example.

 Then in the IOverrideDefaultInterfaceMethod interface, we override the DefaultMethod method.
-As the DefaultMethod method is a virtual method in the IDefaultInterfaceMethod interface, so we can override it.
+As the DefaultMethod method is a virtual method in the IDefaultInterfaceMethod interface, we can override it.
 Then in the child class i.e. AnyClass, we implement both the interfaces and provide an implementation of the abstract Sum method.

-using System; namespace Csharp8Features { interface IDefaultInterfaceMethod { virtual void DefaultMethod() { Console.WriteLine("I am a default method in the interface!"); } abstract void Sum(); } interface IOverrideDefaultInterfaceMethod : IDefaultInterfaceMethod { public void IDefaultInterfaceMethod.DefaultMethod() { Console.WriteLine("I am an overridden default method"); } } class Program { static void Main(string[] args) { Console.ReadKey(); } } }
+using System; namespace DefaultInterfaceMethodsDemo { interface IDefaultInterfaceMethod { // By default, this method is virtual.
+The virtual keyword is not required here virtual void DefaultMethod() { Console.WriteLine("I am a default method in the interface!"); } // By default, this method is abstract, so the abstract keyword not required here abstract void Sum(); } interface IOverrideDefaultInterfaceMethod : IDefaultInterfaceMethod { //Overriding DefaultMethod in Child Interface //Access Specifier is not allowed public void IDefaultInterfaceMethod.DefaultMethod() { Console.WriteLine("I am an overridden default method!"); } } class Program { static void Main(string[] args) { Console.ReadKey(); } } }

 Once you do the above changes, you will get a compile-time error The modifier public is not valid for this item as shown in the below image.